santoshtechwiz/codeguru.github.io/_drafts/blazor/input-focus-blazor.md

 >You can write JavaScript function in   `wwwroot/index.html`  (Blazor WebAssembly) or  `Pages/_Layout.cshtml`  (Blazor Server) immediately after the Blazor  `<script>`

 Let's first understand the `JavaScript` approach.
-I have created a si
+I have created a JavaScript function on global scope which takes element id and set the focus

 ```js